derek-knox/Coding-For-Designers/book/JavaScript/Expressions.md

 #### Undefined

-The special `undefined` value denotes the *unintentional* absence of a value.
+The special `undefined` value denotes the *implicit* absence of a value.
 This special value *is* automatically assigned in JavaScript.
 It is the default value for `var`iable declarations.
 Additionally, it is the value returned when a nonexistent keyword is accessed.
 These two aspects make it "special".

 In the `artboards.js` code above `undefined` is automatically used in the `var`iable declarations section: